Close Banner

 Dining reservations can be made up to 60 days in advance.
 At Disneyland, you may have gotten used to making dining reservations up to 60 days away for those harder-to-get reservations.
 At Disney World, you'll want to be ready to book 60 days before your trip begins, especially for character dining experiences such as Cinderella's Royal Table.
 (You could reserve up to 180 days in advance of your visit pre-pandemic but currently it's 60 days).

 Walt Disney World Resort hotel guests have an advantage because they can book the entire length of their stay, up to 10 days.
 All dining reservations can be made using the My Disney Experience app.
 Check Open Table for additional Disney Springs reservations.
 If you do miss out on securing a reservation, keep checking back for cancellations as your visit approaches.
-The day before is still a good time to check because people may make a last-minute decision to cancel the reservation to avoid the cancellation fee (which applies to cancellations 24 hours in advance).
-If you did not score a reservation, you can always see if your dining location offers walk-up availability in the My Disney Experience app.
+The day before is still a good time to check because people may make a last-minute decision to cancel the reservation.
+If you did not score a reservation, see if the dining location offers walk-up availability in the My Disney Experience app.

 Meeting Characters at Disney World

 You will not find as many freely wandering characters at Disney World.
 At Disney World, most characters are normally a bit more hidden away or in consistent locations with formal lines.
-Some meet and greets are available on Genie+; you can locate them on the Tip Board or map, with their associated wait times.
-Depending on your priorities for the day, using Genie+ to meet a character may be worth it.
-Look for other opportunities to see characters such as distanced sightings and character cavalcades.
+You can locate them on the Tip Board or map, with their associated wait times.
+Depending on your priorities for the day, using a lighting lane to meet a character may be worth it.
+Look for other opportunities to see characters such as distanced sightings and character cavalcades or a parade.

 Disney World Photos

 With all of those magical moments to come, let’s talk about photos.
-If you want to those PhotoPass on-ride photos and videos — yes, they have videos! — the process and pricing is different from Disneyland’s photo packages.
-Disneyland has photos included with Genie+.
-Disney World does not.
-Disney World gets augmented reality filters instead.
+If you want to those PhotoPass on-ride photos and videos — yes, they have videos! — they are now included with Lighting Lane Multi Pass.
+Disneyland has PhotoPass photographer and attraction photos included with Lighting Lane Multi Pass.
+Disney World only includes attraction photos.
+Both coasts have augmented reality filters.
 You can purchase all of the photos for the day for a fee.
-Expect the Disney World fee to be more than you will pay at Disneyland.
+Expect the Disney World fee to cost more than you would pay at Disneyland.
 During our spring visit to Disney World, the price was $69.99.
 For longer stays, you can get all your vacation photos from the trip for $199.99 through Memory Maker.
 If you purchase up to three days in advance of your trip, you can save $30, making your total cost $169 for Memory Maker.

 To collect photos throughout the day, scan your MagicBand or ticket under your ride photo (that certainly beats typing the attraction number into the app!) or from the PhotoPass photographer when getting a PhotoPass photo.